merative/acd-containers/src/pages/configeditor/download_docker.md

   **NOTE:** The disk where Docker stores its images and where ACD Configuration Editor is installed needs to have 200GB of storage free.
 Note: If you are using IBM Cloud with a VM, it may dafault to a 25GB base disk which will not fit the images and the Configuration Editor, so increase that or add a second larger disk and install Docker and its registry to that along with the ACD Configuration Editor.

-### Software Requirements (refer to installation and configuration instructions below)
+### Software Requirements (refer to the installation and configuration instructions below)
 - Docker Community Edition
 - HTTP Server (or some reverse proxy)
 - Java 8